RenderKit/embree/doc/src/api/rtcNewDevice.md

 device construction.
 This configuration string can be `NULL` to use the default configuration.

-When creating the device, Embree reads configurations for the device from the following locations in order:

-1) `config` string passed to the `rtcNewDevice` function
-2) `.embree3` file in the application folder
-3) `.embree3` file in the home folder

-Settings performed later overwrite previous settings.
-This way the configuration for the application can be changed globally (either through the `rtcNewDevice` call or through the `.embree3` file in the application folder), and each user has the option to modify the configuration to fit their needs.

 The following configuration is supported:

 + `threads=[int]`: Specifies a number of build threads to use.
 A value